808putnam/qtrade2/docs/arbitrage_architecture.md

     class OTEL telemetry
 ```

-The streaming infrastructure is the foundation of the entire arbitrage system, providing real-time updates from the Solana blockchain to the solver component.
+The streaming infrastructure is the foundation of the entire arbitrage system, providing real-time updates from the Solana blockchain to the router component.
 It leverages Yellowstone Vixen's direct connection to the Geyser plugin to receive account updates with minimal latency.

 ### Key Components